Active Learning of Fractional-Order Viscoelastic Model Parameters for Realistic Haptic Rendering: Related Work

 Consequently, BCM is particularly well-suited to aggregate data from human-subject experiments, as it respects each participant’s unique preferences while capturing patterns shared across the group.
-In doing so, it also provides a data-efficient means of mapping individual preferences into an interpretable population-level representation, also called the aggregate perceptual map.
+In doing so, it also provides a data-efficient means of mapping individual preferences into an interpretable population-level representation, also called the \emph{aggregate perceptual map}.
+Once the aggregate perceptual map is constructed, this map can be used to select the optimal parameter sets for a given perception task.